nicolatarasca/nicolatarasca.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+---
+---

+My work is currently supported by the NSF grant <a href='https://www.nsf.gov/awardsearch/showAward?AWD_ID=2404896'>DMS-2404896</a> and a <a href='https://www.simonsfoundation.org/grant/travel-support-for-mathematicians/?tab=awardees'>Travel Support for Mathematicians gift</a> from the Simons Foundation.